kraeml/mod-raspberrypi-ua-netinst/README.md

 # mod-raspberrypi-ua-netinst
-Custom changes to `FooDeas\raspberrypi-ua-netinst`.
+Custom changes to `FooDeas/raspberrypi-ua-netinst`.

-Holds the custom files that I need to build my own image of `FooDeas\raspberrypi-ua-netinst`.
+Holds the custom files that I need to build my own image of `FooDeas/raspberrypi-ua-netinst`.

 Requirements:
-- A clone of the repository `FooDeas\raspberrypi-ua-netinst` is present in the same directory as where this repository resides:
+- A clone of the repository `FooDeas/raspberrypi-ua-netinst` is present in the same directory as where this repository resides:

 ```